Ekin-Deren-Yelken/Ultrasound_Simulation_and_Analysis/README.md

 ## Explaination

-Created a cean signal with a high sampling frequency for good resultion.
+Created a clean signal with a high sampling frequency for good resultion.
 - Clean signal is made up of two sine waves, a 10 Hz dominant component, and a weaker 50 Hz component.
 - Simulates often multiple frequencies pick up in ultrasound.